JDBDT/jdbdt/src/site/markdown/DBSetup.md

 for the underlying database connection, which must have auto-commit disabled.
 Nested save points are not supported for simplicity, i.e., only one save-point is maintained per database handle.
-2. A call to `restore(db)` restores (rolls back) the database state corresponding to the last JDBDT save-point  defined using `save(db)`, as long as there were no intervening database commits.
+2. A call to `restore(db)` restores (rolls back) the database state to the JDBDT save-point defined using the last call to `save(db)`, as long as there were no intervening database commits.

 In relation to `save` and `restore`, `commit(db)` is a shorthand for `db.getConnection().commit()`.
-Such a call commits all database changes and discards the JDBDT save-point (or any other save-point set otherwise) .
+Such a call commits all database changes and discards the JDBDT save-point (or any other save-point set otherwise).

 *Illustration*